mavlink/MAVSDK-docs/en/guide/toolchain.md

 # Specify your app's executable name and a list of linked libraries
 target_link_libraries(your_executable_name
-    dronecore  #All apps link against dronecore library
+    dronecore  #All apps link against dronecore library dronecore_action  # If action plugin used by app ... dronecore_telemetry If telemetry plugin used by app ...
-    # ... any other linked libraries
+    # ...
+Any other linked libraries
 )
 ```